 Day 1 - The Night Our World Changed Forever

-This is my first FIRES diary entry from 22 May 2021.
+This is my first diary entry from 22 March 2021.
 It was the day our perfectly ordinary lives changed forever, when Sam, my five-year-old son, was suddenly struck down with FIRES (Febrile Infection Related Epilepsy Syndrome).

 FIRES is part of a wider condition called NORSE (New Onset Refractory Status Epilepticus).
 Both are rare and catastrophic neurological emergencies that strike previously healthy people without warning, although children and young adults are most commonly affected.